rebcabin/masr/specs.md

 ```

-# 2. MASR OVERVIEW & BACKGROUND
+# 3. MASR OVERVIEW & BACKGROUND

 ----------------------------------------------------------------
-## 2.1.
-MASR IS A TYPE SYSTEM
+## 3.1.
+Masr is a Type System

 MASR is "Meta Abstract Semantics Representation,"